CuriousJr101/ICP2017F/Homework/2/README.md

      0     1
 ```

-Each element in matrix *A* is multiplied to the corresponding element in matrix *B*.
+Each element in matrix *a* is multiplied to the corresponding element in matrix *b*.

 ```MATLAB
 >> a * b